influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 If such strict security restrictions are not relevant, reading permissions to files in `/sys/devices/virtual/powercap/intel-rapl/` directory can be manually changed for example with `chmod` command with custom parameters.
-For example to changed for example with `chmod` command with custom parameters.
 For example to give all users permission to all files in `intel-rapl` directory:

 ```bash